What can I do with Liccium?

 What is required to register content with Licium?

 To register content on a public blockchain you need a wallet.
-In order to perform transactions e.g. on the bloxberg network you need to have a MetaMask wallet and create a wallet for the network.
+Licium will allow to declare ISCC codes on various blockchains.
+In order to perform transactions on Ethereum, Polygon and other EVM-based blockchains, you need to have a MetaMask wallet and create an address for each network.

-In general, creating a MetaMask wallet is super useful, relatively easy and well documented.
+In general, creating a MetaMask address is super useful, relatively easy and well documented.
 You can find further information on https://metamask.io/ and a lot of answered questions on their FAQ list: https://metamask.io/faqs.html

 Did someone mention the word 'blockchain'?

 And there are no costs involved in using Licium?

-For rightsholder, individual verifiers and certification authorities, the services of the Licium app are designed to be free of charge.
+For rightsholder declating content and individual verifiers, the services of the Licium app are designed to be free of charge.

 You mentioned tokens, though?

-Transactions on public blockchain networks usually cost transaction fees.
-Please keep it in mind that this depends on the blockchain you want to use for your registration transactions.
+Transactions on public blockchain networks usually cost gas or transaction fees.
+Please keep it in mind that this depends on the selected network you want to use for your declarations.

 No registration, no login ...
 Seriously?

 Licium is a decentralised application.
 The services of the Licium app require no registration or login.
 This means that no user credentials, no personal user data, no email addresses or passwords are stored on Licium servers.
 Awesome, isn’t it?

-Some services, like the registration of ISCCs (write operations) require a wallet, that contains the user’s key material and the derived blockchain address.
+Some services, like the declaration of ISCC codes (write operations) require a wallet, that contain the user’s key material and the derived blockchain address.
 Only you will have access to your private key.
 No user data is stored on our servers.

 What happens with my digital assets?

 The upload is encrypted in transport via https.
 After generation of an ISCC, the digital asset will be permanently deleted from the servers.
 In general, no content will be permanently stored on Licium servers!